rjskene/phat/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Pareto Hybrdis with Asymmetric Tails
+Pareto Hybrids with Asymmetric Tails
 ======================================

 .. toctree::